iSabyasachi/accesslibrary/README.md

 7. Setup Mysql DB in cloud.Connect application to the Mysql DB.
 8. Set up Jenkin and build CI/CD pipeline for the application deployed in Cloud.
 9. Create Dev branch for local development and Use Master branch for cloud development(PROD).
+10. Use GITGub as source code repo, DockerHUB as Image Registry and Kuberenets for automate deployment.

 Learn Commands :
 1. Docker & Kubernetes